Nanokarb vs Coal Dust

 What Coal Dust Is Really Costing Your Foundry

-Coal dust combusts when molten metal enters the mould, creating a gas barrier known as the lustrous carbon layer.
-That is the intended effect.
-But combustion also triggers a destructive chain reaction: temperatures spike in the backing sand, water evaporates prematurely, bentonite loses bond strength, and clay becomes less cohesive.
-The volatile matter in coal dust (25-40% at 400°C) is the primary culprit — it combusts early, creating excessive heat that breaks down the sand system with every thermal cycle.
+Coal dust combusts when molten metal enters the mould.
+The foundry industry has long believed this combustion produces a protective layer between the metal and the sand — both the conventional explanations for that belief (the "lustrous carbon" hypothesis and the "gas cushion" hypothesis) struggle to hold up under first-principles scrutiny.
+What the combustion actually does is start a destructive chain reaction inside the sand matrix: temperatures spike in the backing sand, water evaporates prematurely, bentonite loses bond strength, and clay becomes less cohesive.
+The volatile matter in coal dust (25-40% at 400°C) is the primary driver — it combusts early, creating excessive heat that breaks down the sand system with every thermal cycle.

 This is why foundries find themselves constantly adding more bentonite, more water, and more coal dust — chasing a moving target created by their own additives.
 The system becomes increasingly difficult to control.
 Rejection rates climb.
 Finishing costs rise.
 And every kilogram of coal dust burned releases 3.6 kg of CO2 that now carries a real financial penalty under CBAM.
 The longer you wait to address this, the more it compounds.